askherconsulting/MoT_Automation_Week_API_Challenge/Viv_Notes_updated_by_Beth.md

 - Some endpoints do not require auth where as some do?
 - The creation endpoint returns the wrong status codes?
 I've added a test which currently fails as the API is wrong - it returns a 200 not a 201 on creation.
 - The creation endpoint allows you to inject XSS, I didn't think we should automate checks for these but should def mention it?
+- Patch request didn't work, would only work as a PUT request for updating a booking - was this intended and wrongly documented?

 ## Features of our testing approach
 - Worth talking about contract testing in write up as this is valuable and I'm glad I learnt about it